ANALYSIS/China's Taiwan policy driven by Xi agenda, not Lai rhetoric: Scholars

-Taipei, May 6 (CNA) China's approach to Taiwan is unlikely to shift despite what some have described as "provocative" remarks by President Lai Ching-te (賴清德), as Beijing's actions are more closely tied to President Xi Jinping's (習近平) ambition to achieve unification than rhetoric from Taipei, scholars told CNA on Tuesday.
+Taipei, May 6 (CNA) China's approach to Taiwan is unlikely to change regardless of remarks by President Lai Ching-te (賴清德), which some have labeled as "provocative," as Beijing's actions are more closely driven by President Xi Jinping's (習近平) goal of achieving unification than by rhetoric from Taipei, scholars told CNA on Tuesday.

 After Lai took office last year, some have attributed cross-strait tensions to "provocative" statements made by him, said Wang Hung-jen (王宏仁), a professor in the Department of Political Science at National Cheng Kung University.